Keep personal files out of your project .gitignore

 Git has a setting for this: core.excludesfile.

-I like keeping mine in my home directory:
+I keep mine in my home directory:

-shtouch ~/.gitignoregit config --global core.excludesfile ~/.gitignore
+git config --global core.excludesfile ~/.gitignore

 Keep project ignores boring

-A good project .gitignore should be boring in a very specific way: another developer should be able to read it and understand what the project itself produces.
+A good project .gitignore should be boring in a specific way: another developer should be able to read it and understand what the project itself produces.

 Those entries make sense because Rails creates them, or because the app expects them to be local runtime state.